NXT Vengeance Day (2023): Main event

+Reception

+Dave Meltzer rated Wes Lee vs. Dijak 4.5 stars, the highest of the night.
+The main event received 3.25 stars, with the 2/3 falls match receiving the same rating.
+The NXT Women's Championship match received 3 stars, while the NXT Tag Team Championship match received 3.5 stars.
+Finally, the NXT Women's Tag Team Championship match received 2.25 stars, the lowest of the night.

 Aftermath

 Carmelo Hayes (with Trick Williams) opened the following episode of NXT to talk about his win at Vengeance Day, and turned his attention to Bron Breakker and the NXT Championship.
 Over the coming weeks, he continued to set his sights on the title until a title match between Breakker and Hayes was made official for NXT Stand & Deliver.

 Also on NXT, new NXT Women's Tag Team Champions Fallon Henley and Kiana James argued about the way they won at Vengeance Day before they walked into a party to celebrate their win, hosted by Josh Briggs and Brooks Jensen.

-During the party, Pretty Deadly (Kit Wilson and Elton Prince) and Chase University (Andre Chase and Duke Hudson) declared for a match later that night, where Pretty Deadly won after interference from Thea Hail.
+During the party, Pretty Deadly (Kit Wilson and Elton Prince) and Chase University (Andre Chase and Duke Hudson) declared for a match later that night, where Pretty Deadly won.
 After the match, they were confronted by Gallus (Mark Coffey and Wolfgang).
+This sparked a feud between the two teams, which led to a title match on the March 14 episode, where Gallus retained.

 Footage was shown of Grayson Waller storming into Shawn Michaels' office after Vengeance Day, resulting in him being suspended for a week.
 After more confrontations, on the February 21 episode of NXT, Waller told Michaels to meet him face-to-face at NXT: Roadblock on March 7, which was confirmed the following week.

 On the February 21 episode of NXT, Dabba-Kato explained that he turned on Apollo Crews at Vengeance Day because he blamed him for leaving Kato behind when Crews returned to NXT in June 2021.
+The two would have a match on the March 14 episode, where Kato was victorious.

 After costing Dijak his NXT North American Championship match at Vengeance Day, Tony D'Angelo continued feuding with Dijak.
 On the February 21 episode, D'Angelo challenged Dijak to a Jailhouse Street Fight for NXT: Roadblock, which Dijak accepted a week later.

 After they failed to defeat Roxanne Perez for the NXT Women's Championship, Gigi Dolin and Jacy Jayne were guests on Bayley's talk show, "Ding Dong, Hello!".
 Dolin and Jayne talked about whether they should go for the WWE Women's Tag Team Championship on the main roster or go their separate ways.
 After it looked like Dolin and Jayne would stay together, Jayne attacked Dolin with a superkick, breaking up Toxic Attraction in the process.
 Over the next few weeks, Jayne and Dolin talked about their breakup and on the February 28 episode, a match between the two was scheduled for Roadblock.